 - 1. Discuss with patient and determine if and why the patient was not seen in the methadone clinic. - 2.
 Assess the patient - a.
 If they are sedated or have a GCS less than 15, they should not receive a methadone dose.
 This can be due to the fact that many patients still use illicit opioids while stabilizing on methadone.
 The patient may need to stay in the ED until their mental status improves.
 Once their mental status improves and they have a GCS of 15, they can be administered the same dose of methadone as the day prior, if clinically appropriate. - b.
 If the patient has a GCS of 15 and does not have significant withdrawal symptoms, they can be administered the same dose as the day prior. - c.
 If the patient has significant withdrawal symptoms (COWS >7) despite the methadone dose the day before, the patient can be administered an additional 10 mg each day for up to 3 days.
 For example, if the patient had a day 1 dose of 40mg and they present with a COWS of 8, they can receive up to 50mg on day 2.
-If they again present in withdrawal, they can receive up to 60mg on day 3. - 3.
-BY LAW- we CANNOT administer methadone beyond 72 hours or 3 days. - a.
+If they again present in withdrawal, they can receive up to 60mg on day 3.

+3. BY LAW- we CANNOT administer methadone beyond 72 hours or 3 days.

+- a.
 There are no exceptions to this rule. - 4.
 We can NEVER prescribe methadone for management of addiction. - a.
 There are no exceptions to this rule.
 You can only dispense methadone via 21 CFR 1306 for up to 72 hours.
+At this time from the ED at Lifespan we are only providing in ED for observed doses.